shailendrakumaromkar/ConsensysFinalProject/README.md

 - chai: 4.2.0,
 - react: 16.8.4,
 - web3: 1.0.0-beta.55
+- Metamask Chrome extension

 ### :ledger: Folder Structure
 ![Folder](https://user-images.githubusercontent.com/19868756/100525406-99f2d700-31e6-11eb-8675-4af07ccc5e97.jpg)

 ## :high_brightness:  To start the client:
-1. Navigate to the Project directory with cd DApp_Marketplace
-2. Run npm install and then npm run start
+1. Navigate to the Project directory and then enter npm run start
 3. Open up your browser and the project should be up on localhost:3000